vyos/vyos-documentation/docs/configuration/interfaces/bridge.rst

    Bridge maximum aging `<time>` in seconds (default: 20).

-   If a another bridge in the spanning tree does not send out a hello packet for a long period of time, it is assumed to be dead.
+   If an another bridge in the spanning tree does not send out a hello packet for a long period of time, it is assumed to be dead.

 .. cfgcmd:: set interfaces bridge <interface> igmp querier